Precise and Relaxed Drumming Technique

 As well as the staccato level within their playing.
 Often this will require loosening up followed by tightening up very soon after.

 Often a heavy type rock tune is enhanced by loose playing.
 I mean to say when you’re really pushing the beat forward with the rest of the band.
-Playing loose hi-hats along with the solid (but loose) bass drum and the snare drum can really make the music.
+Playing loose hi-hats along with the solid (but loose) bass drum and snare techniques can really make the music.
 To take advantage of this you need to recognize when the song or beat needs pushing.
 And then put your heart behind it as you push the music forward.

 Listen To Yourself